QuakeWatch Server Manual

 The

-to specify the username and password used to validate the connection to
+used to specify the username and password used to validate the

 the server from which the feeder will receive